 “A number of roots were noted immediately to the east [of the site] … The root system of a tree had been cut down… [and] cut away in order to excavate the hole… [The site was] apparently not designed as a grave”… It was “well-constructed by someone who appears to have known what they were doing”

-So on all accounts this was just a regular building site that the people who killed my father perverted for their own ends, and which I fatefully bumbled into, openly and thoughtlessly because I had nothing to hide.
+So on all accounts this was just a regular building site that the people who killed my father perverted for their own ends, and which I fatefully worked over, openly and thoughtlessly because I had nothing to hide.

 The fact that Mark did put that top layer down however, strongly suggests that he didn’t lay the ones underneath, because had he done so there would really be no need to add yet another layer.
 He could have relied on the fact that he hadn’t aroused any attention and stopped there.
 Again, logically, had he wanted to add a fourth layer, he could have done so in the same clandestine way as the previous three without attracting any attention.

-The expert in question wasn’t claiming to identify who actually laid the mortar.
+A: The expert in question wasn’t claiming to identify who actually laid the mortar.
 He simply drew attention to stark differences in the methodology and workmanship of the mortar as compared to the concrete.
 We interpret this evidence to say that the same person couldn’t have been responsible for both.
-I imagine that someone with lots of experience in pouring concrete like yourself might be able to ‘fake it’ as you say, but I think you’ve rather disproved your own argument here: in order to fake something, you need to know how to fake it in the first place.
+In order to fake something, you need to know how to fake it in the first place.
 I’m not an expert, I’m not even a DIY enthusiast.
 The haulier knew I was out of my depth: “He looked as though he had never used a wheelbarrow before.
 He clearly didn’t have a clue what he was doing”.
-I’m a pencil pusher, not a brickie.

 Anyone with building experience might like to ask themselves this: could you mix, lay, compact, and shutter 3 distinct layers of mortar in just 3 hours?
 Ironically, no-one thought to ask this simple question at my trial.
 Of course, as the expert explained, each layer alone “would probably take 3 to 4 hours to dry and harden sufficiently for the next layer to be put on top”, forming distinct strata.
 The site was 2.15m long, 1.3m wide, and a total of 1.2m deep.
 We can break this down into individual layers and roughly estimate volume: